JuliaPy/PythonCall.jl/docs/src/pycall.md

 ### Corresponding Python packages

-PyCall has the corresponding Python package [pyjulia](https://github.com/JuliaPy/pyjulia) for calling Julia from Python, and PythonCall similarly has juliacall.
+PyCall has the corresponding Python package [PyJulia](https://github.com/JuliaPy/pyjulia) for calling Julia from Python, and PythonCall similarly has JuliaCall.

-One difference is between them is their code size: pyjulia is a large package, whereas juliacall is very small, with most of the implementation being in PythonCall itself.
-The practical up-shot is that PythonCall/juliacall have very symmetric interfaces; for example they use identical conversion policies and have the same set of wrapper types available.
+One difference is between them is their code size: PyJulia is a large package, whereas JuliaCall is very small, with most of the implementation being in PythonCall itself.
+The practical up-shot is that PythonCall/JuliaCall have very symmetric interfaces; for example they use identical conversion policies and have the same set of wrapper types available.

-Note also that juliacall will use a separate Julia project for each virtual/conda environment.
+Note also that JuliaCall will use a separate Julia project for each virtual/conda environment.
 This means that different Python environments can maintain an isolated set of Julia dependencies, including the versions of Julia and PythonCall themselves.

 ### Compatability